 And the arrows jump to the discovered search terms, and behave according to the Wrap Around option.

-The Standard Edition of MySQL Workbench includes a more advanced Find facility:
+The MySQL Workbench Commercial edition includes an advanced Find facility for models:

 You can search the following locations: